-Emotions and workplace or corporate are often not seen in the same sentence unless we’re talking about emotional intelligence.
-There’s this instant response that the two don’t mix and emotions simply don’t belong in the workplace.
+Emotions and ‘the workplace’ are often not seen in the same sentence unless we’re talking about emotional intelligence.
+There’s this instant response that the two don’t mix and emotions simply don’t belong in corporate.

 We’ve had to learn how to recognize them in the workplace and understand how to best manage them.

 If you ask Psychology Today, they define emotional intelligence or EQ as it’s often referred to as “the ability to identify and manage one’s own emotions, as well as the emotions of others.”